Timothy-Arnold/Data-Collection-Pipeline/README.md

 ## Milestone 4

-I then set up a CI/CD pipeline for my Docker image, which uses Github actions to automatically pushes my image to Dockerhub.
+I then set up a CI/CD pipeline for my Docker image, which uses Github actions.
+It automatically builds a Docker image, and pushes it to my Dockerhub every time I make a push onto my main repository.

 ```python
 name: CI